This trope covers any situation in which open season is declared on an individual or a group of individuals, be they heroic or villainous.

 - The backstory of Undertale, as learned in the Neutral and Pacifist runs, reveals that the monsters' king, Asgore, declared that any humans who appeared in the Underground are to be killed following the death of his son at human hands.
 He regrets the decree immediately once he calms down, but by that point it's too late to rescind the order.

-- In XCOM 2 this is how Advent reacts to any resistence members.
-You can even find wanted holograms of your top soldiers from your curent, or previous game.
+- In XCOM 2 this is how ADVENT reacts to any resistance members when not conducting house arrests to arrest collaborators... who implicitly just get put through a Kangaroo Court and, after brutal interrogation, end up executed or worse.
+You can even find wanted holograms of your top soldiers from your current, or previous game.

 - In Charby the Vampirate Daray's parents issue a kill on sight bounty on him after he proves a disappointment by not murdering any dragons, which is considered a traditional coming of age right in their village, being mistaken for trans by his homophobic father after a magical mishap temporarily enlarges his chest, for which they disown him, and setting their house on fire as a birthday present to himself.